 Special Educational Needs

-We have an experienced Special Educational Needs and Disabilities Coordinator (SENDCo) who works alongside our staff to provide individual planning, activities and support for children who have additional needs.
-She works closely with our Nursery staff to support both the children and their families.
+We have experienced Special Educational Needs and Disabilities Coordinators (SENDCOs) who work alongside our staff to provide individual planning, activities and support for children who have additional needs.
+They work closely with our Nursery staff to support both the children and their families.